Araneta City: Ibis Styles Araneta City

-Office Towers and commercial buildings
+Office towers and commercial buildings

 Aurora Tower

-The Aurora Tower is a 22-storey, mixed-use tower comprising of retail, office, penthouse spaces and a rooftop helipad, with Isetann Department Store and Supermarket occupying its first 7 floors.
+The Aurora Tower is a 22-storey, mixed-use tower comprising retail, office, penthouse spaces and a rooftop helipad, with Isetann Department Store and Supermarket occupying its first seven floors.
 The tower has 19,800 sqm of total space and was completed in 1984.
-The tower also serves as the former headquarters of the Araneta Group and currently houses local companies, and the offices of the Honorary Consulate of Colombia as tenants occupy the upper levels of the building.
+The tower also serves as the former headquarters of the Araneta Group and currently houses local companies, which includes the offices of the Honorary Consulate of Colombia as tenants occupy the upper levels of the building.

+Gateway Office

+The Gateway Office is a PEZA-certified 11-storey office building situated along Aurora Boulevard and General Aguinaldo Avenue.
+The building was completed in 2005 and has a total floor area of 6,700 sqm of office space, which is also directly connected to the Gateway Mall 1 and the LRT 2 Gateway Mall Concourse on its ground level and on the building's second floor.

 Gateway Tower

 The Gateway Tower is a 31-storey mixed-use tower directly connected to the Gateway Mall.
 Completed in 2014, the tower serves as the headquarters of the Araneta Group and other Business Process Outsourcing (BPO) companies.
 The tower also comprises retail spaces, more commonly known as the Gateway Tower Mall, corporate office spaces, which are currently occupied by the Araneta Group, 3 penthouse levels, and a helipad.